 Aging and menopause:

 Loss of hair, especially in genetically predisposed persons, generally increases with age.
-Women in the postmenopausal state also experience a gradual recession of their hairline due to changes in hormonal levels.
+Women in postmenopausal state also experience a gradual recession of their hairline due to changes in hormonal levels.

-This is a non-infective dermatological condition, which is usually secondary to a primary cause such as hepatitis C virus, drug reaction, and autoimmunity.
+This is a non-infective dermatological condition, which is usually secondary to a primary cause such as the hepatitis C virus, drug reaction, and autoimmunity.
 It manifests as a red appearance, itchy bumps on the skin causing thinning of the hairs, and loss of hair in patches.

 Discoid Lupus Erythematosus:

-Named after the characteristic shape of skin lesion it produces, it is an autoimmune disease, just like Systemic Lupus Erythematosus (SLE), that affects the skin, causing severe rashes that are sensitive to sunlight.
+Named after the characteristic shape of the skin lesion it produces, it is an autoimmune disease, just like Systemic Lupus Erythematosus (SLE), that affects the skin, causing severe rashes that are sensitive to sunlight.
 It leaves the skin with a permanent scar that effectuates an irreversible loss of hair.

 This is a psychiatric disorder characterized by an excessive urge to pull out one’s hair, usually the hairs of the head, like the eyebrows, eyelashes, and especially the hair on the scalp.
 Patients with this condition appear to pull out patches of hair from a particular spot.
 It is more common in children and women at the start of their menstrual cycle.